Bride Speech: How to Write Yours + Real Examples

 The first moments of your bride’s speech are crucial.
 They set the tone for everything that follows and can instantly capture (or lose) your audience’s attention.
 Here are proven strategies to make a memorable entrance into your speech:

-1. Personal Acknowledgment Start by thanking your guests for being part of your special day.
+1. Personal Acknowledgment: Start by thanking your guests for being part of your special day.
 For example, “There is nothing quite like addressing a room full of people you love.
 All of you here today have made a difference in my life and my husband’s in one way or another.”

-2. Unexpected Humor A light-hearted opening can immediately put you and your audience at ease.
+2. Unexpected Humor: A light-hearted opening can immediately put you and your audience at ease.
 A quick, clever joke or playful observation can break the ice.
 For instance: “When I first met [Partner’s Name], I never thought I’d end up marrying someone who [funny characteristic or story].”

-3. Emotional Connection Share a brief, heartfelt moment that introduces your relationship.
+3. Emotional Connection: Share a brief, heartfelt moment that introduces your relationship.
 This could be a short anecdote that gives insight into your love: “Five years ago, I had no idea that a missed coffee date would lead me to the love of my life.”

-Pro Tip from a Wedding Videographer: The most memorable speech openings feel like a genuine conversation.
+Pro Tip from a wedding videographer: The most memorable speech openings feel like a genuine conversation.
 Imagine you’re talking to a close friend, not delivering a formal address.

 What Should a Bride Say in Her Speech?